NagabhushanSN95/Pose-Warping/README.md

 # Pose-Warping for View Synthesis / DIBR
 Code to warp a frame from a source view to the target view, given the depth map of source view, camera poses of both views and camera intrinsic matrix.

-The warping is implemented in python using numpy package and has been vectorized.
+The warping is implemented in python using numpy/pytorch package and has been vectorized.
 It uses inverse bilinear interpolation (which can be considered as a trivial form of splatting).

-Differential warping code coming soon!
+Pytorch implementation is differentiable.
+Also contains splatting/interpolation code given flow and/or depth.

 Other implementations:
 1. [Reference View Synthesizer (RVS)](https://gitlab.com/mpeg-i-visual/rvs)